codyhanson/custombuntu/README.md

 docker run -it --rm custombuntu
 ```

-If you don't want to container to be removed after it exits, leave off the `--rm` flag.
+If you don't want the container to be removed after it exits, leave off the `--rm` flag.
 This allows you to restart the container with the filesystem intact.